mozerpol/NotesFromLearning/README.md

 - An adder for the exponent prts.

 ### Control Unit
-*Control Unit* - reads the opcode and instruction bits from the machine code instruction,and creates a series of control codes to activate and operate the various components toperform the desired task.
+*Control Unit* - reads the opcode and instruction bits from the machine code instruction,and creates a series of control codes to activate and operate the various components to perform the desired task.